Abhishek-yadv/HackerRankSolution/README.md

 # My HackerRank Work 🚀

-### Hi friends, Welcome to my HackerRankSolution.
+### Hi friends Welcome to my HackerRankSolution Repository.

 This is a place for my work on HackerRank.
+For six months, I spent 4 hours every day learning Python and SQL and solving one problem.

+Why 4 hours?
+Because I developed and approached one problem in many ways, not just one way.
-For six months, I spent two hours every day learning Python and SQL.
-It was hard work but I learned so much. 💪
+I explored multiple solutions and aimed for the most efficient manner.
+It was hard work, but I learned so much. 💪

-The best part is here you will get to know how one problem you can solve in many ways and most efficient manner.
+The best part is here you will get to know how one problem can be solved in many ways and the most efficient manner. 🧠✨

 In this folder, you can see files with my solutions.
 The Python file has all the Python and sql problems I solved using Python language.🐍